steveokard/barkpack/README.md

 ![](assets/logo.png)

-What's New, Furry Blue? is re-imagining of my old Furry Blue DJ comics in visual novel form by reusing my old Flash assets from that era.
-It focuses more on the slice of life elements with the DJ career serving as a subplot.
+What's New, Furry Blue? is a re-imagining of The Furry Blue DJ, a comedy web comic, and it's spin-off Z's Shorty Manga, a slice-of comic web comics.
+It has a much more serious theme too then it's predecessors.

-This game reuses and modifies old assets from my Flash-based artwork I made dating to 2005 through 2007.
-In the long run, this is going to be limited to sprites while backgrounds are done in Krita.
+The visual novel isn't intended as a a sequel, prequel, or midqual, but instead focuses on a new timeline while including *most* of the characters from both, and wrapping up any loose threads and beginning new ones.